Pollution of the Ganges: Industrial waste

 There are numerous industrial cities on the banks of the Ganges, such as Kanpur, Prayagraj, Varanasi, and Patna, along with tanneries, chemical plants, textile mills, distilleries, slaughterhouses, and hospitals.
 These cities and facilities actively contribute to the river's pollution by dumping untreated waste into it.

 One coal-based power plant on the banks of the Pandu River, a Ganges tributary, burns 600,000 tons of coal each year and produces 210,000 tons of fly ash.
 The ash is dumped into ponds, where a slurry is filtered, mixed with domestic wastewater, and then released into the Pandu River.
 Fly ash contains toxic heavy metals such as lead and copper.
 The concentration of copper in the Pandu River, before it even reaches the Ganges, is a thousand times higher than in uncontaminated water.

 Industrial effluents account for about 12% of the total volume of waste reaching the Ganges.
 Although this is a relatively low proportion, it is a major concern because these effluents are often toxic and non-biodegradable.
 Plastic and industrial waste, including wastewater from factories on the banks of the Ganges, are also significant sources of pollution.
 The most alarming issue facing the river is its increasing lack of water, which is being used for irrigation faster than it can be replenished.

 Religious traditions

 Owing to the sacred status of the river in Hinduism, over 70 million Hindu people bathe in the Ganges to cleanse themselves of their past sins, during festive seasons.
 Some materials, such as food, waste, and leaves, are left in the river, contributing to its pollution.
-Traditional Hindu beliefs hold that being cremated on its banks and floating down the Ganges will cleanse the sins of the deceased and carry them directly to salvation.

 In the Hindu holy city of Varanasi alone, an estimated 40,000 bodies are cremated each year and deposited into the Ganges.
 Because many families cannot afford the high cost of sufficient quantities of cremation wood, many of the bodies placed in the river are only half-burnt.